-- (a) Students may have a second attempt for module(s) that have been failed, up to a maximum of 40 taught module credits. - (b) No second attempt at the assessment for a module is permitted prior to the Board of Examiners meeting where marks are confirmed and is subject to departmental arrangements (see below). - (c) The maximum mark that may be recorded for a module as a result of a second attempt is 50, unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - (d) The mark for the second attempt will count even where it is lower than the original mark.
+- (a) Students may have a second attempt for module(s) that have been failed, up to a maximum of 40 taught module credits. - (b) No second attempt at the assessment for a module is permitted prior to the Board of Examiners meeting where marks are confirmed. - (c) The maximum mark that may be recorded for a module as a result of a second attempt is 50, unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - (d) The mark for the second attempt will count even where it is lower than the original mark.

-If a student fails a module on the second attempt at the assessment no further attempt is allowed unless there are substantiated extenuating circumstances accepted by the Board of Examiners.
+If a student fails a module on the second attempt at the assessment no further attempt is allowed unless there are substantiated extenuating circumstances accepted by the Board.